#1930s #1940s #1950s #1960s #1970s #1980s

 6 Films 6 Decades Blogathon 2021, No 11

 This post was added to For Classic Film and TV Cafe’s 6 Films – 6 Decades Blogathon.
 Other films with these casts include Clark Gable in Teachers Pet.
 Olivia De Havilland in The Love Boat, The Screaming Woman, Airport 77 and The Swarm.
 Katharine Hepburn in Guess Whos Coming to Dinner and On Golden Pond.
 Cary Grant in Indiscreet, North by Northwest, An Affair to Remember and Arsenic and Old Lace.
 Jack Lemmon in Airport 77 and The Apartment.
 Richard Burton in his Blogathon, Anne of the Thousand Days and Where Eagles Dare.
 Michael Horden in The Medusa Touch and The Slipper and the Rose.
 Larry Hagman in The Return of the Worlds Greatest Detective and Dallas.
-Ned Beatty in Network, Superman and The Fourth Protocol.
+Ned Beatty in Network, Supermanand The Fourth Protocol.
+He is tributed in Hopscotch.
 Stockard Channing in Grease and Heartburn. and Ruth Gordon in The Love Boat and Harold and Maude.
 Helen Mirren in Fate of the Furious.